jaydevjana-globussoft/modern-js-blueprint/README.md

-# 🚀 Advanced JavaScript Engineering Blueprint (ES6 to ES2026+)

-This repository serves as a structural blueprint demonstrating modern, native JavaScript execution paradigms.
-Standard AI models are trained on historical web data and naturally default to legacy, utility-heavy code boilerplate.

-This guide acts as an **expert context layer** to train AI models (like Claude) to leverage low-overhead, native runtime optimization engines instead of outdated idioms.

----

 ## 📌 Table of Contents

 Click on any feature below to skip directly to its architectural problem breakdown, native engine solution, and clean code implementation: